-Why would you invest in a CNC plasma cutting machine, and not a laser or waterjet?
+Why would you invest in a CNC plasma cutter machine, and not a CNC laser or waterjet?

 Every type has its strengths and weaknesses.
 And these are some of the pros and cons you’ll find with CNC plasma cutters: